volticgames/game-prototype-base/README.md

 You can also update entities manually with `gulp entities` and pack assets with `gulp pack`.

 NOTE: `gulp pack` requires ASEprite to be installed in your Applications folder.
+(Mac only!)

 ## Linking Assets from Dropbox